 Haes Tech is one of the UK’s leading manufacturers of fire alarm system control equipment.
+Established in 1973, Haes remains a family run business and all our products are manufactured here in the UK in their purpose designed facility near London’s Heathrow Airport.
+Today, their renowned range of products are used to protect buildings and vessels internationally too.
 They are developing a comprehensive communication solution to allow fire alarm panels to communicate with each other and with third-party services through wired and wireless connections.
 The communication solution will provide high reliability and low latency and be fail-safe.

 J S Agriculture Limited (JSA), a National Landscape and Agricultural Contractor, based just 3 miles North of Heathrow Airport, have been carrying out landscape maintenance for over thirty years.
 J S Agriculture is one of the few specialist contractors operating agricultural and landscape machinery ‘airside’ in the UK.
 In line with Hillingdon’s and JSA’s own Sustainability agenda, JSA is in the process of changing all their machinery wherever possible away from fossil fuel to electric whilst at the same time looking to increase their potential to deliver additional specialist wildflower area seeding across the Borough, putting Hillingdon and neighbouring West London Councils at the forefront of delivering a sustainable and ecological approach.